Header Banner

-How To: Get Sleek Ubuntu-Style Lock Screen Notifications on Your Samsung Galaxy S3
+How to Get Sleek Ubuntu-Style Lock Screen Notifications on Your Samsung Galaxy S3

 Ubuntu isn't just a cool sounding name, but pegs itself as the world's favorite free operating system.
 It gained its popularity for being lightweight, fast, and visually appealing, and now that great look and speed can be placed right on the lock screen of your Samsung Galaxy S3.